Temple of Jupiter (Baalbek)

-The Temple of Jupiter is a colossal Roman temple, the largest of the Roman world, situated at the Baalbek complex in Heliopolis Syriaca (modern Lebanon).
-The temple served as an oracle and was dedicated to Jupiter Heliopolitanus.

-It is not known who commissioned or designed the temple, nor exactly when it was constructed.
-Work probably began around 16 BC and was nearly complete by about AD 60.
+The Temple of Jupiter is a colossal Roman temple in Baalbek, Lebanon.
+It is the largest of the Roman world after the Temple of Venus and Roma in Rome.
+It is unknown who commissioned or designed the temple, nor exactly when it was constructed.
+It is most likely construction began in the first century BC.
 It is situated at the western end of the Great Court of Roman Heliopolis, on a broad platform of stone raised another 7 m above the huge stones of the foundation, three of which are among the heaviest blocks ever used in a construction.
 Cultic activity had long taken place at the site; the temple presumably replaced an earlier one, possibly using the same foundation.

-It was the biggest temple dedicated to Jupiter in all the Roman Empire.
+It was the biggest temple dedicated to Jupiter Optimus Maximus Heliopolitanus in all the Roman Empire.
 The columns were 19.9 meters high with a diameter of nearly 2.5 meters: the biggest in the classical world.
 It took three centuries to create this colossal temple complex.